This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Viruses such as rotavirus or norovirus

-- Contaminated water, such as water from a stream
+- Contaminated water, such as water from a stream or untreated drinking water

 - Medical treatments, such as chemotherapy or radiation

 - Other infections such as an ear infection or urinary tract infection

 What other signs and symptoms may happen with acute diarrhea?